 Classes on Bharatanatyam, Odissi and Contemporary Dance are conducted by trained instructors who help students gain technical proficiency at these dance style.

 Basketball coaching is conducted on campus for students of various ages.
 Our program trains students for inter-school competitions.
-In addition to Basketball, the campuses provide coaching for Football, Skating, Karate, Table-tennis, Volleyball, Cricket, and Badminton.
-We also facilitate indoor games like Chess and Carrom with the provision for Yoga available at all campuses.
+In addition to Basketball, the campus provides coaching for Table-tennis.
+We also facilitate indoor games like Chess with the provision for Yoga available at all campuses.

 *Updated activity list is shared with parents at the start of the academic year.
 Enrolments are based on availability and schedule.